Chaitanya3102/OIBGRIP/README.md

 Contributions are welcome!
 If you would like to suggest a feature or report a bug, please open an issue.
 If you would like to contribute to the code, please submit a pull request.

 # Contact
-If you have any questions or concerns, please reach out to us at chaitanya3102@gmail.com
+If you have any questions or concerns, please reach out to me chaitanya3102@gmail.com